CySC/websocketdBro/README.md

 The second command is used to pipe the stdout of your script to the bro publisher so that you can see it in your browser connected to websocketd

 ###Working Example
-If you have mplayer installed you can run the ```./startExample``` script which will show you the ouput of running mplayer in midori.
+If you have mplayer installed you can run the ```./startExample``` script which will show you the output of running mplayer in midori.
 I added that example for the sake of simplicity as that was what I was trying to achieve.
 In the future I will add more simple examples with less dependencies to getyou started.
 If you don't have mplayer follow the instructhons and simply echo something to the publisher to test it :

 eg. ```echo test | ./bro -m publisher -e example```